Renault 9 and 11: Phases

 Finally, the Phase 3, which was not sold in most of Europe, was released in Turkey in 1997.
 This final revision had more rounded head and tail lights, as well as ovoid body cladding around the bumpers and boot lid, which aimed to give the car a more modern look.
 The front design was originally developed for the 1993 facelift model assembled in Taiwan under the name "Renault Luxmore."
 These later Turkish-made cars carried a "Broadway" badge as well as the Renault 9 designation, but note that "Broadway" had already been used on special editions of the earlier phase models.

 Overview

-The Renault 9 was launched in October 1981 as a four-door saloon (in right-hand drive form for the UK market in March 1982), while the 11 was launched at the beginning of 1983 (in the UK from June that year) as a three or five door hatchback.
+The Renault 9 was introduced in October 1981 as a four-door saloon (in right-hand drive form for the UK market in March 1982).
+Marketing of the 11 started at the beginning of 1983 (in the UK from June that year) as a three- or five-door hatchback.

-Both had been developed under the Renault code name L42, and were designed by Robert Opron.
-Renault had begun the conception of the Renault 9 in 1977, as a "four metre" model (referring to its length) to fit between the Renault 5 and the Renault 14.
+Both models originated under the Renault code name L42 and were designed by Robert Opron.
+The development of the Renault 9 in 1977, as a "four metre" model (referring to its length), aimed to position it between the Renault 5 and the Renault 14.

-Opron conceived a traditional three box design to appeal to the traditional customer and avoid the poor reception that had met the Renault 14's styling.
+Opron developed a traditional three box design to appeal to more conventional customers and avoid the poor reception that had met the Renault 14's styling.
 Exhaustive consumer studies suggested that buyers rejected innovation, resulting in a rather nondescript design, albeit of modest elegance.
+The roofline was also taller than that of many competitors, providing ample interior space.
+The 9 went on sale in the United Kingdom in March 1982.
+The C and TC featured 1.1 L engines, while the TL, GTL, and TLE received 1.4 L engines producing 60 PS.
+The GTS and TSE received 72 PS versions of the 1.4 L engine.